 Even compared with other amazing places in the world, this country still has something unique to offer.
-In the following four posts, I am going to describe 20 reasons why Spain is a great place to visit and live (and I’ve done both of these).
+In the following four posts, I am going to describe 20 reasons why visiting and living in Spain is great (and I’ve done both).

 1. Amazing Food

-Spanish food is loved by millions.
+Living in Span, you’ll have plenty of Spanish food, a cuisine loved by millions.
 In fact, there aren’t many places on earth that can compare with Spain on food!
 The tasty home-cooked dishes found in small cafes across the country truly beat the most exquisite cuisine served in the world’s most expensive restaurants on quality and originality.